Openmesh-Network/core/test/bft/README.md

 ## CometBFT log suppression

-Use the following command in `Dockerfile` to suppress the CometBFT log to prevent them from spamming the stdout.
+Use the following command in `Dockerfile` to suppress the CometBFT log to prevent them from spamming the stdout (already included in the Dockerfile).

 ```shell
 sed -i 's/log_level = "info"/log_level = "error"' /tmp/cometbft-home/config/config.toml